Registered Family Resources

 • Non-urgent questions and concerns should be addressed to our camp registrar at registrar@camp-w.com.
 This inbox is checked regularly throughout the day while Camp is in session.

-• Can I drive up to Camp during my child’s session?
+Can I drive up to Camp during my child’s session?

-• Below is the physical address for Basecamp.
-Please note that outside of check-in and check-out days, our Basecamp will not be accessible to the public (for safety reasons).
+Outside of check-in and check-out days, our Basecamp will not be accessible to the public (for safety reasons).

-If an urgent situation necessitates a brief visit while Camp is in session, our counselor staff will be available to escort you once arrangements have been made.
+• If an urgent situation necessitates a brief visit while Camp is in session, our counselor staff will be available to escort you once arrangements have been made.
 To make arrangements, please text or leave a message at the parent emergency line above or contact us at registrar@camp-w.com.

 • Times are subject to change as needed.
 Any schedule updates will be posted in the “Things to Know Before You Go” email we’ll send out about a week before your child’s check-in day.